Last Updated on March 8, 2023

 Five tracks officially make up Charlotte Motor Speedway.
 They host some of the biggest events in racing, making a visit here a must if you’re into cars and driving them fast.

 We’re going to break down each part of the Speedway, with each of its parts hosting some the best events in Concord.
-You can keep tabs on Charlotte Motor Speedway events here.

 The Oval, Short Oval, and Roval

-Inside the main Speedway, you’ll find the 1.5-mile quad Oval, the .25 mile Short Oval, and 2.28-mile road course (Roval).
+Inside the main Speedway, youโll find the 1.5-mile quad Oval, the .25 mile Short Oval, and 2.28-mile road course (Roval).
 Seating capacity here is 84,000, welcoming crowds each time NASCAR comes to town.

 The best-known events include the Monster Energy NASCAR All-Star Race, Memorial Day’s Coca-Cola 600, and the Bank of America Roval 400.